Back to Blog

 • Or also: "Let's work together to come up with a solution that will knock your socks off and leave you feeling completely satisfied."

 If your angry customer refuses to calm down, then be kind, sincere, respectful, and understanding.
 Customers want to feel heard and recognized, especially when they're upset.
-Show sympathy for their situation and express empathy for their frustration.

 You can express sympathy without saying that you understand by acknowledging their situation or feelings and showing that you care.
 For example, you could say something like, "I'm sorry to hear that you're going through this.
 It sounds like a difficult situation, and I want to do everything I can to help."
 This shows that you empathize with them and are committed to finding a solution, without claiming to fully understand their experience.